As schools change, leadership must as well.

 The views expressed in this article are those of the author and do not necessarily represent those of HMH.

-Eric Sheninger is part of the International Center for Leadership in Education (ICLE), an organization from HMH that provides professional development to educational leaders.
+Eric Sheninger is part of the Center for Model Schools, an organization from HMH that provides professional development to educational leaders.
 Join our nationally recognized, professional learning community for ongoing support and on-demand resources.